 Flevy Management Insights Case Study

-Digital Transformation for Agritech Holding Company in Sustainable Farming
+Case Study: Digital Transformation for Agritech Holding Company in Sustainable Farming

 Mark Bridges | Holding Company

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Holding Company to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The holding company struggled to integrate digital tech across its agritech subsidiaries, facing issues with process standardization and business model optimization.
 A comprehensive digital strategy boosted digital adoption by 35%, cut operational costs by 20%, and enhanced decision-making and customer satisfaction.
 This underscores the critical role of SP and CM in digital transformation.